 The coalition of over 100 health and care organisations represents service users and patients, doctors, nurses, and health and care employers and providers in the NHS and the voluntary sector.
 This broad spectrum of health and care stakeholders is clear that the data gap on how many staff we need in future must be resolved to put the NHS and care workforce back on sustainable footing.
-Lords' amendment 29 on workforce planning will help to close the data gap and strengthen accountability and transparency on workforce planning.
+The Lords' amendment on workforce planning will help to close the data gap and strengthen accountability and transparency on workforce planning.
 The coalition believes any other amendment or clause tabled for this purpose must meet the following set of principles.

-How does Lords amendment 29 work?
+How does Clause 41 work?